USS Sailfish (SS-192): Post war

 After being decommissioned on 27 October 1945, efforts by the city of Portsmouth and area residents to have the submarine kept intact as a memorial were not successful.
-Agreement was reached to have her conning tower saved, which was dedicated in November 1946 on Armistice Day, by John L. Sullivan, then Under Secretary of the Navy.
+Agreement was reached to have her conning tower saved, which was dedicated in November 1946 on Armistice Day, by John L. Sullivan, then Undersecretary of the Navy.
 The remainder of the submarine was initially scheduled to be a target in the atomic bomb tests or sunk by conventional ordnance.
 However, she was placed on sale in March 1948 and stricken from the Naval Vessel Register on 30 April 1948.
 The hulk was sold for scrapping to Luria Brothers of Philadelphia, Pennsylvania, on 18 June 1948.
 Her conning tower still stands at the Portsmouth Naval Shipyard in Kittery as a memorial to her lost crewmen (43°04′55.4″N 70°44′18.7″W).